-HERA also established OIG with a mission to promote the economy, efficiency, and effectiveness of FHFA's programs and operations, and to prevent and detect fraud, waste, and abuse in those programs and operations.
+Congress also established OIG with a mission to promote economy, efficiency, and effectiveness in the administration of FHFA's programs and operations, and to prevent and detect fraud, waste, and abuse in those programs and operations.
+The FHFA Inspector General is Presidentially appointed and Senate confirmed.

-&lt;sup>6 Section 1105 of HERA amended the Inspector General Act of 1978, Public Law No. 95-452, to establish OIG.
+6 Section 1105 of HERA amended the Inspector General Act of 1978, Public Law No. 95-452, to establish OIG.